How Stop Drug Addiction: Tips and Treatment Options

 Once drug abuse turns into drug tolerance and dependence, it is more difficult to stop using because physical withdrawal symptoms occur which are painful and require medical treatment to overcome.

-Overcoming drug addiction hinges on the individual’s willingness to seek help and engage in treatment.
+Stopping a drug addiction requires an individual’s willingness to seek help and participate in treatment.
 Each recovery journey is unique, but there are general strategies that can be tailored to fit one’s specific needs and lifestyle.

 1. Setting Realistic Goals